- This is a precaution that we take to ensure that the same file cannot be imported twice.

 In order for Emarsys to be able to access your external source, please ensure that:

-- Emarsys is whitelisted on your own firewall (contact Emarsys Support for all the necessary information).
+- Emarsys is on the allowlist of your firewall (contact Emarsys Support for all the necessary information).

 - The external source username and password are correct, and have the correct user rights (read and write access for downloading and removing files).